Who is this article for?

 Should I just remove the AppData folder from my backup?

-It's up to you.
-Because most applications only store their configuration settings in this folder, and not the files you create, in this folder, it's often not important to back it up.
-However, there are exceptions to that rule--most notably older versions of Outlook (see below).
+Because most applications only store their configuration settings in this folder, and not the files you create, it's often not necessary to back it up.
+However, there may be exceptions such as older versions of Outlook.

-- When changing your file selection, check Show hidden files to reveal the AppData folder
+- When changing your file selection, select Show hidden files to reveal the AppData folder.

-- Expand the AppData folder and check for any subfolders you may want to continue backing up (e.g. your web browser's bookmarks or your Outlook PST files)
+- Expand the AppData folder and check for any subfolders you may want to continue backing up (such as your web browser's bookmarks or your Outlook PST files).

-- If you're not sure what you need, leave AppData selected and troubleshoot the unable to backup X files issue if you see files within AppData failing to back up
+- If you're not sure what you need, leave AppData selected and troubleshoot the unable to backup n files issue if you see files within AppData failing to back up.

-Versions of Outlook prior to Outlook 2010 stored your PST files (a.k.a.
-Personal Folders, commonly used for archiving mail) in: C:\Users\YourUsername\AppData\Local\Microsoft\Outlook\.
+- Versions of Outlook prior to Outlook 2010 store your PST files (Personal Folders, commonly used for archiving mail) in your AppData folder: C:\Users\<username>\AppData\Local\Microsoft\Outlook\.
 In this case, you may need to back up your AppData folder.